Saudi Arabia's first new cinema in decades to open April 18

 Saudi Arabians are avid consumers of Western media and culture.
 Despite the cinema ban, Hollywood films and recent television series are widely watched at home and discussed.

 AMC's first cinema will be located in the King Abdullah Financial District in a building originally intended to be a symphony concert hall, AMC Chief Executive Adam Aron said in an interview.
-The main theater will have about 500 leather seats, orchestra and balcony levels and marble bathrooms, he said.
+The main theater will feature about 500 leather seats, orchestra and balcony levels, and marble bathrooms, he said.
 Three more screens will be added by mid-summer.

 "We think it's going to be the prettiest movie theater in the world," Aron said.
 "It's a dramatic building."

-To serve a population of more than 32 million, most of whom are under the age of 30, Saudi Arabia wants to set up around 350 cinemas with over 2,500 screens by 2030, which it hopes will attract nearly $1 billion in annual ticket sales.
+To serve a population of more than 32 million, the majority of whom are under the age of 30, Saudi Arabia wants to set up around 350 cinemas with over 2,500 screens by 2030, which it hopes will attract nearly $1 billion in annual box office sales.

 "The restoration of cinemas will ... help boost the local economy by increasing household spending on entertainment while supporting job creation in the Kingdom," Culture and Information Minister Awwad Alawwad said in a statement.